Burglary of Vehicles: Texas Penal Code §30.04

 The state’s lawyers will also have to prove that you intended to commit a theft or a felony when you entered the vehicle in order to convict you of Burglary of Vehicles.

 Have you been charged with Burglary of Vehicles?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 30.04.
 The law was updated in 2023 when the legislature added a penalty classification for Burglary of Vehicles offenses committed in the course of committing Human Smuggling under Section 20.05(a)(2).